Cell

 C2 - Signalling and Cellular Adaptation: Mechanisms of Stress Response and Differentiation

-C3 - Posttranslational Modification and Mitochondrial Function
+C3 - Posttranslational Modification and Stress Response

 C4 - Communication Across Plant, Animal and Bacterial Immune Systems